Mazda Premacy: Ford i-Max

 The Ford i-Max was developed by Ford Lio Ho in Taiwan to replace the Ford Ixion MAV that had been discontinued in 2005.
 Ford Lio Ho applied Ford's "Kinetic design" design language with styling changes including a redesigned front end, horizontal tail lamps, and the addition of Ford S-MAX inspired side air-vents.

-The Ford i-Max is powered by Duratec-HE 2.0 liter inline-4 gasoline engine producing 148hp/6000rpm and 19.2kgm/4500rpm mated to a sequential sport shift 4-speed automatic gearbox.
+The Ford i-Max is powered by Duratec-HE 2.0 liter inline-4 gasoline engine producing 148 hp/6000rpm and 19.2kgm/4500rpm mated to a sequential sport shift 4-speed automatic gearbox.
 The i-Max debuted in July 2007.
 There are four trim levels including the 5-seater GLX, 7-seater Ghia, the 7-seater Ghia-X, and the 6-seater Ghia-Limited.

 A facelift was introduced in 2010 featuring an additional rear fog lamp, smoked headlamps, and red tail lamp lens.

 Third generation (CW; 2010)

 The third generation was the first car to use Mazda's new Nagare design language, with the curve of the front fender flowing past the wheel well and onto the car's flank.
 "Nagare" means flow and was first developed for the eponymous show car of 2006.

-In Europe, the new Mazda5 is offered with a 1.6-liter turbo-diesel, a 1.8-liter four-cylinder or a 2.0-liter four-cylinder gasoline engine with direct-injection and Mazda’s i-stop start/stop technology, which will reduce emissions by 15 percent.
+In Europe, the third generation Mazda5 was offered with a 1.6-liter turbo-diesel, a 1.8-liter four-cylinder or a 2.0-liter four-cylinder gasoline engine with direct-injection and Mazda's i-stop start/stop technology, which will reduce emissions by 15 percent.
 All engines include a six-speed manual transmission as standard, as well as new environmental friendly features.

-For 2012, the US Mazda5 comes with a 157 hp 2.5-liter four-cylinder engine.
+For 2012, the US Mazda5 was offered with a 157 hp 2.5-liter four-cylinder engine.
 A six-speed manual transmission is standard in the base model, with a five-speed automatic optional while both the Touring and the Grand Touring come with a five-speed automatic with manual mode.
 The third generation began production on 13 May 2010 and began sales in Japan on 1 July 2010.
 The Mazda5 comes in three grades: 20CS, 20E and 20S.
 The base model CS does not include i-stop.

 Taiwanese market models of Mazda5 were produced by Ford Lio Ho Motor Co., Ltd.

-In the United States, 2015 is the last Mazda5 model year, as Mazda stopped importing the vehicle due to sluggish sales volumes.
+In the United States, 2015 was the last Mazda5 model year, as Mazda stopped importing the vehicle due to sluggish sales volumes.
 Mazda shifted its focus to crossover vehicles growing in popularity.
-The Mazda5 is also discontinued of European market in the same year.
-However, the Mazda5 continued to be sold in Canada for 2016 and 2017 model years.
+The Mazda5 was also discontinued of European market in the same year.
+However, the Mazda5 continued to be sold in Canada for the 2016 and 2017 model years.